Skip to main contentSkip to navigation

 Accidental re-sync / rebuild started

-Power down immediately to limit write-back.
+Power down immediately to limit data being permanently overwritten by parity recalculation.
 We can often salvage from remaining members.

 Encrypted volumes